MonolithInd/suicideCrypt/README.md

 * -u unmount
 * -U unmount all

-If you provide *"-d"* or *"-u"* with either the mapper path or the mount path as seen in the output of *"-l"* it will immediatly destroy or unmount that volume.
+If you provide *"-d"* or *"-u"* with either the mapper path or the mount path as seen in the output of *"-l"* it will immediately destroy or unmount that volume.
 If you do not specify a volume it will show you the list and prompt you to select a drive from the list:

     root@crypt-test:/# suicideCrypt -d